CAN4red/alco-calendar/README.md

     - Follows the MVVM architectural pattern.
     - Utilizes Android Clean Architecture layers.

-- **Architecture**:
-    - Follows the MVVM architectural pattern for better separation of concerns.
-    - Utilizes Android Clean Architecture layers to enhance maintainability and testability.

 ## Libraries Used
 - **Room:** For sessions data storage.
 - **Dagger Hilt:** For dependency injection.